opendnssec/opendnssec/enforcer/utils/1.4-2.0_db_convert/README.md

  * Also prevent any nameserver from receiving updates from OpenDNSSEC until you are sure the migration was successful.
  * It is discouraged to perform the migration during a rollover.
-The migration script tries to deal with it as gracefull as possible though many corner cased exist.
+The migration script tries to deal with it as gracefully as possible though many corner cases exist.
 Generally it will not break the zone but unexpected behaviour may occur.
 If you do, and see unexpected state, the best way to deal with it is to start a rollover for the offending keytype.